 - How well reviewed are they online?

-Step 4: Have a strategy for implementing your CRM.
+Step 4: Having a strategy for your CRM system implementation plan

-- Define roles and responsibilities of each CRM user and establish what needs to be done to ensure each user can fulfil these roles and responsibilities.
+- Define roles and responsibilities of each CRM user.
+Establish what needs to be done to ensure each user can fulfil these roles and responsibilities.

-- Map your existing sales processes and translate this into a set of CRM scripts and a structured sales process that can be setup within the CRM system.
+- Map your existing sales processes.
+Translate this into a set of CRM scripts and a refined sales process that can be setup within the CRM system.

 - Define how you want to measure sales performance and the metrics that matter most to your business.
 Based on this, you can build your custom reports and sales dashboards.

-- Bring all of the above points into a structured project plan and work methodically through each aspect of the project plan in order to successfully launch your CRM solution.
+- Bring all the above points into a structured project plan.
+Work through each aspect of the project plan in order to launch your CRM solution.

 - Ensure that all users undergo extensive training prior to launch so they are confident and comfortable using the CRM system.
 This is the best way to avoid a failed implementation.

-- A lack of strategy.
-For a successful CRM implementation, you need to ensure that the CRM system can align and help deliver on the goals and objectives of your business.
-CRM systems should improve productivity, help you focus on the best sales opportunities and improve overall visibility of sales performance.
+For a successful CRM implementation, you need to ensure that the CRM system helps deliver on the goals and objectives of your business.
+CRM systems should improve productivity, help you focus on the best sales opportunities, and improve the overall visibility of sales performance.
 If it does not achieve this, then your CRM implementation is highly likely to be rejected by the team and fail.

-- You’re using the wrong CRM solution.
 Picking the right CRM system is a careful balance between costs, business objectives and existing ways of working.
 If the CRM that you chose does not tick all these boxes, then there could be problems further down the line.
-To avoid this issue happening, it is recommended that you collaborate with your colleagues to develop the initial functional specifications of the CRM system that you choose to increase buy-in and adoption when it launches.
+To avoid this issue happening, we recommend you collaborate with your colleagues to develop the initial functional specifications of the CRM system.

-- Poor implementation.
 Your CRM system should always enhance and improve existing processes rather than adding additional admin to an already over-stretched team.
-Take your time over the implementation to get it right – if it is configured and deployed correctly from day 1, you are much more likely to avoid long term issues that often occur when rushing through the implementation stage.
-Avoid getting too bogged down by the multitude of complicated customisations and features initially – just set up the CRM system for the best possible user experience.
+Take your time over the implementation to get it right.
+If it is configured and deployed correctly from day 1, you are much more likely to avoid long-term issues that often occur when rushing through the implementation stage.
+Avoid getting too bogged down by the many complicated customisations and features.
+Just set up the CRM system for the best possible user experience.

-- A lack of user adoption.
 Another common mistake businesses make when implementing a customer relationship management system is overlooking the final user.
-With both executive decision makers and technical advisors, it is easy to forget the people who will actually be using the system on a day-to-day basis.
+With both executive decision makers and technical advisors, it is easy to forget the people who will actually use the system on a day-to-day basis.
 Understanding the need for the software and implementing it in a way that your team can use effectively is the only way to resolve this.

-- Constantly expanding CRM functionality.
-When implementing a CRM system, it is quote common for businesses to get distracted by the added extras and minutia of customisations which are available.
-Doing this elongates the CRM implementation process and can quickly add up costs in implementation fees.
+When implementing a CRM system, it is quite common for businesses to get distracted by the added extras and array of customisations which are available.
+Doing this extends the CRM implementation process and can quickly add up the implementation fees.
 Remember to stay focused on the functional specifications and keep it simple to implement the CRM quickly, as per the business requirements.

-- Failing to retire your legacy systems.
 After implementing your new CRM, it is important that you and your teams stop using the old systems.
-Keeping legacy systems live will lead to confusion and result in sluggish adoption – nobody likes change!
+Therefore, keeping legacy systems live will lead to confusion and result in sluggish adoption.
+Nobody likes change!

-- Not including a maintenance strategy.
 Your CRM will need maintenance if you want it to be fully optimised.
-By including preventative maintenance in your schedules, you can make sure that your CRM is taken care of, preventing problems, saving you money, and allowing you to take advantage of the CRM’s many features.
+By including preventative maintenance in your schedules, you can make sure that your CRM is taken care of.
+This prevents problems, saves you money, and allows you to take advantage of the CRM’s many features.